 To provide all investors with a clear understanding of its business activities, Hamamatsu Photonics conducts a vigorous program of investor relations (IR).
 As it does so, the Company takes prudent steps to prevent unfair disclosure.
 Hamamatsu Photonics suspends IR activities during the silent period between the quarterly closing of accounts and the announcement of quarterly results.
 We also caution related parties against disclosure of insider information and take care to practice fair disclosure at all times in conducting IR activities.

 Hamamatsu Photonics understands that society expects and demands that it must eliminate all relationships with organized crime and other antisocial forces.
-The Company’s Basic Approach to Corporate Ethics and Compliance clearly mandates the refusal of all relationships with any such persons or groups, and this information is circulated to all employees.
+The Company’s Corporate code of conduct clearly mandates the refusal of all relationships with any such persons or groups, and this information is circulated to all employees.

 The Company also maintains close working relationships with local police and related organizations and strives to stay informed about antisocial forces.